Licensing Modernization - Update

 - Review your submitted application to verify the equipment and facility finishes meet the MN Food Code requirements and will be suitable for your operation based on the proposed menu

-- The Plan Review Officer will provide a copy of the completed plan review to you and your Food Inspector
+- Provide a copy of the completed plan review to you and your Food Inspector

 Use the Find Your Inspector Tool to identify your inspector.

-- Conduct routine inspections at a pre-determined frequency based on the processes occurring within the food establishment
+- Conduct routine inspections at a pre-determined frequency based on the food safety risk level your food business

 - Conduct other types of inspections as needed such as sampling, consumer complaints, and foodborne illness investigations